knowit/Styleguide.deprecated/README.md

 * 1TBS (the one true brace style) ftw!
 * Empty line after every declaration block
 * Most Sass should be reusable, isolated components.
-* Helpers must either be mixins or placeholder selectors.
+* Helpers should be mixins.
-* Helpers don't output any CSS, modules do.
+* Helpers don't output any CSS, modules and components do.
 * Settings contain variables for colors, grid breakpoints, font sizes etc.
-* Modules compose reusable UI modules.
+* Modules compose reusable UI elements.
-* Components compose complex/larger reusable UI components.
+* Components compose complex/larger reusable UI elements.
 Components is often composed by modules.
 * Layouts outputs the different page layouts, with breakpoints and other specifications.
-You should be able to use a component across layouts.
+* You should be able to use a component across layouts.
-If you need to specify a component values (background, width etc.) in a layout you should do that inside the specific layout file **NOT** globally in the component file.
+* If you need to specify a component values (background, width etc.) in a layout you should do that inside the specific layout file **NOT** globally in the component file.

 ## Structure
 This is an example structure.
 Take a closer look inside the style guide structure to get a deeper understanding.